Starting At 8 P.M., Restaurants Limited To Takeout/Delivery, Bars, Movie Theaters, Gyms Close

 Restaurants, bars, movie theaters, cafes, gyms and casinos in New York, New Jersey and Connecticut will be closing in a matter of hours, effective as of 8 p.m. on Monday, March 16, as the states continue battling the spread of the novel coronavirus as positive cases for the virus approach 1,000 in the state.

-New York and Connecticut took the action in a coordinated response to the coronavirus with New Jersey.
+The action by the three governors was taken as a coordinated response to the coronavirus (COVID-19) outbreak .

 Restaurants will be permitted to perform takeout and delivery services.